 Formosa Chamber Music Festival

-The camp is open to young musicians of all nationalities, ages 16-26.
-Interested students may apply online.
-Pianist Helen Huang and violist Robert Meyer will join the quartet members as faculty.
-The camp will take place every August over a course of 2 weeks on the campus of National Dong Hwa University in the scenic county of Hualien, culminating in final student and faculty concerts in Hualien, Tainan, and Taipei.
+In 2014, pianists Pei-Shan Lee and Helen Huang will join the quartet members as faculty.
+The camp will take place every August over a course of two weeks on the campus of National Dong Hwa University in the scenic county of Hualien, culminating in final student and faculty concerts in Hualien, Kaohsiung, and Taipei.

 The Quartet toured Taipei and Hualien in the summer of 2012 to raise awareness and funding for the festival, playing for audiences and influentials such as former Taiwanese president Lee Deng Hui.
 Funding for the camp will be provided in part from the government of Taiwan, with the remainder to come from individual donations.

 For more information about FCMF, to make a donation, or to apply, please email us via our Contact page, or visit FCMF.com.tw (English-language version of the Festival’s website coming in Fall 2013!).